SumiSastri/chat-app/README.md

 const user1 = new ChatAppUser('SpaceInvader', 'Raj', 'Singh', 'raj@email.com', 0797979797);

 ```

 Use nodemon to run the main file scripts - usually index.js in a react app.

 While the documentation is quite technical, it is useful to get familiarized with key node concepts here [https://nodejs.org/api/modules.html#modules_folders_as_modules]

 ### Front-end libraries

-[npx create-react-app]
-[npm install tachyons -S] (installs tachyons) A CSS tool-kit for rapid styling (tachy is the Greek word for rapid!)
+[npx create-react-app][npm install tachyons -s] (installs tachyons) A CSS tool-kit for rapid styling (tachy is the Greek word for rapid!)
 They are responsive based on mobile-first design, with low-specificity that can be overwritten and excellent documentation [http://tachyons.io/docs/] to experiment with - ideal for quick mock-ups and M
 [npm install --save react-tilt] animation in React.js

 ### Back-end dependencies and libraries

 [npm install node nodemon express request-promise cors dotenv -S]

 1. [npm install node -S]  (adds node.js)
 2. [npm install nodemon -S] (adds hot loading of backend server with nodemon)
 3. [npm install express -S] (install express midware - ajax and body-parser inbuilt)
-4. [npm install request-promise -S] [npm install request] (sets up back end API to get methods of request-promise from ES-6)
+4. [npm install request-promise -S][npm install request] (sets up back end API to get methods of request-promise from ES-6)
 5. [npm install cors] enables cross-origin-resource-sharing, prevents resource blocking
 6. [npm install dotenv] enables saving of passwords, files with keys for access

 ### Connect back-end and front-end

 [npm install npm-run-all] - Unless I want to deploy the app - at which stage the package JSOn files and an [npm-run-build] are required I do not set up a proxy server or static files, I merely install dependencies.

 So at this stage the package-json looks like this

 ```
 	"scripts": {
 		"start-frontend": "react-scripts start",